 - grade 2 placement

-- average cognitive potential
+- average cognitive potential and average verbal skills

 - completed “Pre-Referral Intervention Strategies” (PRIS) form